Spaced Repetition

 Learning Objectives

-- Fork the coursework module (always linked in every backlog) and open it in VSCode.
+- Fork the coursework module (always linked in every backlog), clone it to your laptop and open it in VSCode.

 - In your VSCode terminal, navigate to the root of your project directory.